Text and pictures © 1993-2024 Guillaume Dargaud

 Reproduction areas on the archipelago: all the main islands

 The Adelie Penguin (Pygoscelis adeliae) is the most common of all penguins in Antarctica.
 They nest near the shore in groups of 6 to 100s called rookeries.
 There are tens of thousands of them in the vicinity of Dumont d'Urville, even under the buildings of the station !
 They get used to humans pretty quickly.
+By the way, their genus name Pygoscelis means means 'rump-tailed'. because as they waddle along on land, their tail sticks out behind, sweeping from side to side.

 Left: Sequence showing an adult feeding his chick by regurgitation.